squaremo/starling/docs/rfc/0002-dependencies.md

 ## Summary

-This RFC presents an extension to the syncing machinery to account for relations between Syncs in which one Sync depend on another in some way.
+This RFC presents an extension to the syncing machinery to account for relations between Syncs, in which one Sync depend on another.

 TODO give outline of design here too